 A day in Auckland’s Shakespear Regional Park

-Regional reserves and parks were on the top of my “to-do list” as I am a real nature lover.
+Regional reserves and parks were on the top of my to-do list as I am a real nature lover.
 One day I had a look further up north from Central Auckland, looking for a peaceful and relaxing place.
 And there was a Shakespear Regional Park.
-The name itself sounded cheesy at that moment, but I didn’t let it ruin my curiosity.
 I had another look at google maps, memorised interesting spots and decided to go there without reading any extra information.

-The drive from Auckland was only 40- 50 minutes on Northern Motorway.
-After passing by Whangaparoa, last town before entering the reserve, I said to myself: “Oh, I think this area has much more to offer than just Shakespear Park.
-There is a beach on my left-hand side”.
+The drive from Auckland was only 40- 50 minutes on the Northern Motorway.
+After passing by Whangaparoa, the last town before entering the reserve, I realised this area has much more to offer than just Shakespear Park.
 I stopped the car in a very large car park next to the beach.
 It was an Army Bay, a perfect place for a great walk.
 After seeing some rocks in the distance, I started heading towards the east.

-It was amazing – volcanic rocks creating perfect concentric circles.
-I jumped of joy, started going further and further while taking astonishing photos.
+It was amazing to see volcanic rocks creating perfect concentric circles.
+I started going further and further while taking astonishing photos.

 I walked for an hour before turning around to come back.
 High tide was coming and coming back to the beach was a smart move.
 At that moment I realised how lucky I was to come to the beach at the low tide and enjoy all these magnificent rocks.
 I couldn't see them otherwise.
 Usually, high tide covers all the rocks and most of the beach.

 I let a happy feeling follows me straight to the Te Haruhi bay in Shakespear Park.
 There was another nice car park there and the beach was right after.
-I really liked the whole area, covered with the bright green grass, trees and so much space to picnic, place a blanket, take a nap, play sports, listen to the music or do whatever you feel like.
+I really liked the whole area, covered with the bright green grass, trees with so much space to picnic.

-As the day was coming to an end, I have decided to start heading back home.
-Looking at the watch told me, the roads will be jammed and that is very important in New Zealand.
-Avoiding driving roughly between 4.30-6.30 pm is really preferable if possible.
-Therefore, I made a stop in Gulf Harbour, had another walk down the marina followed by a dinner.
-There are few restaurants and cafes in the area for everyone and I gladly suggest it.
+As the day was coming to an end, I decided to start heading back home.
+Looking at the watch told me, the roads will be jammed.
+Avoiding driving roughly between 4.30-6.30 pm is really preferable.
+Therefore, I made a stop in Gulf Harbour, had another walk down the marina followed by dinner.
+There are few restaurants and cafes in the area for everyone.